Aphasia and Stroke

 An example of a communication board is provided below:

-There are computer programs that are used to help treat language disorders.
-These programs are designed to help improve reading, speech, recall, and comprehension.
+Computer programs that are used to help treat language disorders are designed to help improve reading, speech, recall, and comprehension.
 The computer can help stimulate the stroke victim's vision and hearing at the same time which is beneficial to the recovery process.

 There are also phone and tablet apps that can be used to help with speech difficulties or act as assistive communication device.
 Some apps that are currently available include: